NanYoMy/cmmas/README.md

 # cmmas
-the cross-modality MAS project is under constructing!
+The cross-modality MAS project is still under constructing!

 The source code was already uploaded.

 A brief tutorial is comming soon.